 You can see how important this can be during an interview – typically a pressure-cooker situation.

-I’ve been on both the sides of the interview table during my decade and a half long career (being an interviewer several hundred times more than being an interviewee, but the experiences of being an interviewee is very very vivid! 🙂 ).
+I’ve been on both the sides of the interview table during my decade and a half long career (being an interviewer few thousand times more than being an interviewee, but the experiences of being an interviewee is very vivid! 🙂 ).

-In this post I put across few lessons I’ve learned about how one can ace a project management interview.
+In this post I put across 10 lessons I’ve learned about how one can ace a project manager interview.